z-adams/SUpipeline/README.md

 1. Create a new directory for the input and output.
 I put it just outside the SUpipeline directory, but it can go anywhere.

-2. If you have any .lsf scripts to run on the Lumerical simulation results, or a `pe-trajectories.dat` file from PENELOPE that you want to use instead of the pipeline simulating its own trajectories, place them inside your new directory.
+2. If you have any Lumerical (`.lsf`) scripts to run on the Lumerical simulation results, or a `pe-trajectories.dat` file from PENELOPE that you want to use instead of the pipeline simulating its own trajectories, place them inside your new directory.

 3. Run pipeline.py from your new folder (see below)

-For example, I clone SUpipeline into a directory and create a new folder with my inputs (for the sake of example let's say I have both an .lsf script and an existing batch of PENELOPE data), yielding the following situation:
+For example, I clone SUpipeline into a directory and create a new folder with my inputs (for the sake of example let's say I have both an `.lsf` script and an existing batch of PENELOPE data), yielding the following situation:

 ```